jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 ### Version 0.0.8 (Alpha) - 22.06.2016
 - Store Distribution Region assignment in zookeeper
 - Improved exception handling and prevent half written sstables
-- Introduced the multi server client "ScalephantCluster"
+- Introduced the multi-server client "ScalephantCluster"
 - Made GUI settings (ZookeeperHost, Clustername) configurable
 - The GUI now uses data fetched from zookeeper instead of mockup data
-- The nameprefix of the distribution regions is now stored in zookeeper
+- The name prefix of the distribution regions is now stored in zookeeper
 - Introduced a simple resource allocation strategy

 ### Version 0.0.7 (Alpha) - 05.06.2016